 Note: If registering for virtual camps, a unique email address is required for each student you plan to register.

-- How to Complete Registration for Creative Writing Camp – Step 3
+- Step 3 - Complete Registration for Creative Writing Camp

-Step 3 of 3 – Once you have successfully completed all six “To-Dos” in the Pre-Registration Application and they reflect “Complete,” you will be able to register and complete the payment process for your student(s) starting on Feb.
-13.
+Step 3 of 3 – Once you have successfully completed all six “To-Dos” in the Pre-Registration Application (Step 2) and they reflect “Complete,” you will be able to register and complete the payment process for your student(s).

 Virtual Camp Single Student - $495